NeogitOrg/neogit/README.md

 ## Configuration

-You can configure neogit by running the `neogit.setup()` function, passing a table as the argument.
+You can configure neogit by running the `require('neogit').setup {}` function, passing a table as the argument.

 <details>
 <summary>Default Config</summary>